-During the 1980’s, my extensive cooking classes in Montana included a group of 12 professionals, all of whom were friends.
+During the 1980’s, my extensive cooking classes in Montana included a group of twelve professionals, all of whom were friends.
 For years they came monthly for each new theme I presented.
 We grew to love each other, as I taught them easy steps in making glorious food.
 A grieving took place at our parting, brought on by my decision to move to Portland in February of 1986.

 At one of our classes, someone encouraged me to consider the then new concept of computers for my work.
 I responded that I will never do that, for it was beyond me.
 Technology, however, has enabled the expansion of my endeavors beyond my imagination.

 Back then I wrote everything out by hand, as I constantly discovered new themes from various cultures and ages.
 All my research came from hard copies of books and publications; I searched for the sources of my inspiration at the local library, in an array of cook books, and in such publications as Montana newspapers, the New York Times, and numerous fashionable magazines.
 My existence was marked by creativity, as I developed my faculty for research.
-This skill was further honed in my graduate work at Portland State University, 1988-91.
+This skill was further sharpened by my graduate work at Portland State University, 1988-91.

 Discovering truths in food history is what I do; it is essential that I know their validity.
-As a result, to this day, I prefer to obtain my information from actual books, which possess a soundness that I trust over that of internet.
+As a result, to this day, I prefer to obtain my information from actual books, which possess a soundness that I trust, over that of internet.

 Both this and its subsequent post, on Portuguese foods, are from that early application of my studies in Montana.
-These entries provide exceptional taste treats, enjoy.
+These entries provide exceptional taste treats.
+Enjoy!

 - Andrew Dornenburg and Karen Page, Culinary Artistry (Hoboken, N.J.: John Wiley & Sons, Inc., 1996), pp. 159, 160, 268.